opentracing-contrib/java-specialagent/README.md

 The <ins>SpecialAgent</ins> is built in 2 profiles:

 1. The `default` profile is used for development of plugins.
-It builds and runs tests for each plugin, but _does not include the plugins_ in `opentracing-specialagent-0.0.1.jar`
+It builds and runs tests for each plugin, but _does not include the plugins_ in `opentracing-specialagent-0.9.0.jar`

     To run this profile:
     ```bash
     mvn clean install
     ```

-2. The `deploy` profile is used for packaging of plugins into the `opentracing-specialagent-0.0.1.jar`.
+2. The `assemble` profile is used for packaging of plugins into the `opentracing-specialagent-0.9.0.jar`.
 It builds each plugin, but does not run their tests.
-Once the build is finished, the `opentracing-specialagent-0.0.1.jar` will contain the built plugins inside it.
+Once the build is finished, the `opentracing-specialagent-0.9.0.jar` will contain the built plugins inside it.

-    _**Note**: If you do not run this step, the `opentracing-specialagent-0.0.1.jar` from the previous step will not contain any instrumentation plugins within it!_
+    _**Note**: If you do not run this step, the `opentracing-specialagent-0.9.0.jar` from the previous step will not contain any instrumentation plugins within it!_

-    _**Note**: It is important to _not_ run Maven's `clean` lifecycle when creating the `deploy` package._
+    _**Note**: It is important to _not_ run Maven's `clean` lifecycle when creating the `assemble` package._

     To run this profile:
     ```bash
-    mvn -Ddeploy install
+    mvn -Dassemble install
     ```

 ## Contributing